Work Smarter Not Harder

 Over the years I have learned the power of reaching out to others for help.
 So much so, I have a mantra that I teach – “OPM-OPK-OPR” which translates to other people’s money, other people’s knowledge, and other people’s resources.
 You get them working in your favor and there are few problems/challenges that you cannot find a solution to.
 Harnessing the power of other people to help you meet your goals is a key criterion for successful leadership.

-Next time you feel like you are under water, just reach out your hand for help.
+Next time you feel like you are under water, just reach out your hand for help or try Exhale’s pre rolls to relieve stress.
 There is no reason to be stubborn or afraid and drown.

 Learn From Others